brendon/dragonfly-docs/index.md

 ---

 # Dragonfly
 Welcome!
-Dragonfly is a highly customizable ruby gem which is already used on thousands of production websites.
+Dragonfly is a highly customizable ruby gem which is already used on thousands of websites.

 If you want to generate image thumbnails in Rails ...
 {% highlight ruby %}